 On the Data pages, you can see detailed results of scientific tests, including long-term trends.
 The Dashboards will give you information about water quality and the pressures on our catchments and sub-catchments.

 There are many ways for individuals or local communities to get involved – this can be anything from organising a Spring Clean of a riverbank once a year, getting your local Tidy Towns committee to look at how your river or lake can help your town become a nicer place to live, or even establishing a Rivers Trust or locally led agri-environment scheme to help draw down funding and establish a long term plan for your area.

 You can sign up for our quarterly Catchments Newsletter using the form, and if you let us know what county you are in, we can contact you with relevant information about anything new that starts in your area.

 You can also get in touch with the new Waters and Communities Office, who will be helping local communities get involved all across Ireland.

-Having one Framework for water quality for all of the 4,829 waterbodies in Ireland, and all the others across Europe, allows us to compare our results, and see what works to help us make sure all our surface and ground water achieves at least Good Status, and no deterioration occurs.
+Having one framework for water quality for all 4,933 waterbodies in Ireland, and all those in Europe, allows us to compare our results.
+By doing this, we can see what works, which helps us to make sure all our surface and ground water achieves at least ‘good’ status, and no deterioration occurs.

 A key part of the Water Framework Directive is Article 14, which requires all member states to genuinely engage with the people who live, work and play in a catchment.